 - Copies of other relevant documents, such as documentation of your Danish or English language skills.

 - Copies of your student record, completed study activities or copies of any previously approved credit transfer.

 Please make sure to choose the correct technical term in the box ‘offer type' in the application portal:

-- ‘Study change/Transfer – Bachelor’ = Applying for a Bachelor’s programme - based on previous activities in another Bachelor’s programme.
+- ‘Study change/Transfer – Bachelor’ = Applying for a Bachelor’s programme - based on previous activities in a Bachelor’s programme.

-- ‘Study change/transfer – Master’ = Applying for a Master’s programme – based on previous activities in another Master’s programme.
+- ‘Study change/transfer – Master’ = Applying for a Master’s programme – based on previous activities in a Master’s programme.

 Response to your application